syler11/MS3-ProGroup-App/README.md

 - To allow users delete profiles and / or profiles
 - To send messages to the owners
 - To view statistics on the usage of the site

+### User Experience
+#### Target audience
+- The applications was designed to use in hospitality setting
+- Main target audience are reservations workforce and hotel managers
+- Secodnary target audience are owner / sharholders who could look at various statistics

+#### User requierements and expectations
+- A simple and intuitive navigation system
+- Quickly and easily find relevant information
+- Links and functions that work as expected
+- Good presentation and a visually appealing design regardless of screen size
+- An easy way to contact the admin/s
+- Simple content that the user can skim read
+- Accessibility

 ## Structure
 ### Website pages